sadafakhan/unigram-lm/README.md

 # unigram-lm
-Program that takes text files, cleans the data of SGML tags and irregular characters, and tallies the words to output a word-frequency list.
+'''unigram-lm''' takes NYT text files, cleans the data of SGML tags and irregular characters, and tallies the words to output a word-frequency list.

 Args:
-    working_dir (str): path to the desired directory.
+* '''./input''': directory path to the folder containing the text files.
+Returns:
+* '''output.txt''': text file containing the calculated word-frequency list.

 To run:
 ```
-python3 src/main.py input > output/output.txt
+python3 src/run.sh input > output/output.txt
 ```

 PROJECT 2 OF LING473 (08/16/2021)